Printer Friendly Send to Friend

 Invalidation

-Travel document will be invalid if you obtained by making a false representation or concealment in the application, or if you are ordered removed or deported from the U.S. If United Nations Convention of July 28, 1951, cease to apply or shall not apply to you as provided in Article 1C, D, E or F of the Convention than the refugee travel document is invalid.
+The travel document will be invalid if you obtained it by making a false representation or concealment in the application or if you are removed or deported from the U.S. If the United Nations Convention of July 28, 1951, cease to apply or shall not apply to you as provided in Article 1C, D, E or F of the Convention than the Refugee Travel Document is invalid.